upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 - Regional-form generation handling uses source-backed form/base-family fallbacks when `baseForme` metadata is absent.
 - `Item` has no description field, so description-pattern audit output remains a design recommendation rather than a production predicate.
-- Later-generation item constants, normalized known names, and the known CFRU/DPE Z-Crystal identities are still not a complete CFRU/DPE item compatibility audit, even though they now back the shared predicate.
+- Later-generation item constants, normalized known names, and the known CFRU/DPE Mega/Z identity ranges are still not a complete CFRU/DPE item compatibility audit, even though they now back the shared predicate.
 - Local ROM-backed audits are still needed, but they must be user-run outside Codex.

 ## Recommended Implementation Slices